isomerpages/nlb-IOHA2020/_papers/p4c---the-military-and-experiences-of-war.md

 title: P4c – The Military and Experiences of War
 permalink: /papers/p4c
 ---
+<b>PAPER SESSION 4

+THURSDAY 26/8, 5–7pm

-<b>P4c – The Military and Experiences of War
+P4c – The Military and Experiences of War

 Lee Geok Boi (Singapore)</b> Oral History and Conflict